Last-Mile-Health/LastMileData/README.md

 ### If the user has an internet connection and wants to send records to the MySQL database: ###

 1. A user (the supervisor) navigates to the "DEQA" page on the data entry clerk's laptop (assuming the data entry clerk already logged in) and clicks the red "Send Records" button.
 2. A modal pops up in which the user is prompted to confirm the button click.
-If the user clicks the "Yes, send records" button (id: 'sendRecords'), a script within deqa.js runs.
+If the user clicks the "Yes, send records" button (`id='sendRecords'`), a script within `deqa.js` runs.
-3. The data.lmd file is read and parsed into the 'myRecordset' object.
-The key/value pairs within 'myRecordset' are looped through.
-Within this loop, the value (which represents one stored form) is parsed into the 'currentRecord' object, which is then parsed into a SQL INSERT query, and an AJAX request is created (but not yet sent) which contains both the query string and the key of myRecordset that uniquely identifies the record.
+3. The `data.lmd` file is read and parsed into the `myRecordset` object.
+The key/value pairs within `myRecordset` are looped through.
+Within this loop, the value (which represents one stored form) is parsed into the `currentRecord` object, which is then parsed into a SQL INSERT query, and an AJAX request is created (but not yet sent) which contains both the query string and the key of `myRecordset` that uniquely identifies the record.
-4. The entire batch of AJAX request objects is now stored within the 'ajaxRequests' array.
-The requests are sent to ajaxSendQuery.php, which sends the records to the MySQL database.
+4. The entire batch of AJAX request objects is now stored within the `ajaxRequests` array.
+The requests are sent to `ajaxSendQuery.php`, which sends the records to the MySQL database.
 5. As each AJAX request resolves, it's success or error handler is triggered.
-The success handler deletes the corrseponding record from the 'myRecordset' object; the error handler does not (i.e. the record is only removed from myRecordset if it was successfully inserted into the MySQL database).
+The success handler deletes the corrseponding record from the `myRecordset` object; the error handler does not (i.e. the record is only removed from `myRecordset` if it was successfully inserted into the MySQL database).
-6. When all AJAX requests have been resolved, the data.lmd file is overwritten with the new serialized 'myRecordset' object.
+6. When all AJAX requests have been resolved, the `data.lmd` file is overwritten with the new serialized `myRecordset` object.
 7. A message is displayed to the user about whether all, some, or none of the records were successfully inserted into the MySQL database, and the modal box closes.

 ### If this is the first time the user has logged into the site: ###

-1. The localStorage['initialized'] variable will be undefined.
+1. The `localStorage['initialized']` variable will be undefined.
-2. This triggers the application to run the 'ajaxRefresh' function (within deqa.js).
-This function sends an AJAX request to the refreshData.php script, which downloads information relevant to the application's functioning, and sends it back.
+2. This triggers the application to run the `ajaxRefresh` function (within `deqa.js`).
+This function sends an AJAX request to the `refreshData.php` script, which downloads information relevant to the application's functioning, and sends it back.
 3. The AJAX success handler stores the data within the localStorage object.

 ### If the AppCache manifest has changed OR this is the first time the user has visited the site: ###

 1. The Application Cache is used to cache all application resources offline.
-2. If the manifest file (lastmiledata.appcache) changes, the browser will automatically download the new resources.
+2. If the manifest file (`lastmiledata.appcache`) changes, the browser will automatically download the new resources.
 3. Once the cache finishes download new resources, the application refreshes to "swap the cache" and load the new version of the application.